Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 ### Next

-Super Weapons can now launch other superweapons at the same target.
+Superweapons can now launch other superweapons at the same target.
 Launched types can be additionally randomized using the same rules as with LimboDelivery (see above).
   - `SW.Next.RealLaunch` controls whether the owner who fired the initial superweapon must own all listed superweapons and sufficient funds to support `Money.Amout`.
 Otherwise they will be launched forcibly.
   - `SW.Next.IgnoreInhibitors` ignores `SW.Inhibitors`/`SW.AnyInhibitor` of each superweapon, otherwise only non-inhibited superweapons are launched.
   - `SW.Next.IgnoreDesignators` ignores `SW.Designators`/`SW.AnyDesignator` respectively.